Things to Do in San Pedro

 Top Attractions in San Pedro

-Universidad de Costa Rica campus
+Universidad de Costa Rica Campus

-La Calle de la Amargura
+Calle de la Amargura

 Where to Eat in San Pedro

-Traditional Costa Rican
+Traditional Costa Rican soda (casual diner)

-Vegetarian Costa Rican fusion
+Contemporary Costa Rican / fusion

 San Pedro After Dark